What to Expect

 Client confidentiality is essential in health services.
 Personal information is kept private unless disclosure is requested (an exception to this may occur if there is a risk of serious of harm to a person).
 More information on confidentiality in healthcare can be found in the Health Privacy Toolkit on the Privacy Commissioner's website.

 Handwritten notes are made during appointments.
 Electronic copies of these are kept.
 Records are kept in secure storage for 10 years in accordance with the Health (Retention of Health Information) Regulations (1996).
 Clients are welcome to access their records on request.

 My work is guided by the ethical principles that apply to clinical psychologists in New Zealand (Respect for the Dignity of Persons and Peoples, Responsible Caring, Integrity in Relationships, Social Justice and Responsibility to Society).
 Ethical practice includes respect for the principles of the Treaty of Waitangi, compliance with NZ Govt legislation, and adherence to the NZ Psychologists Board's Code of Ethics for Psychologists.
 See also, the Code of Health and Disability Services Consumers' Rights.

 Fees and Payment

 WINZ can provide partial funding for counselling related to a health condition or disability (incl. mental health) for clients who meet several criteria.
-A GP must also support the application.
-This subsidy can potentially cover about two-thirds of the cost of fortnightly appointments.
+A GP must also sign the application.

 Some health insurance policies include full or partial reimbursement for psychologist appointments.
 The Medical Protection Society fully covers the cost of up to six sessions for members.